 Steps to become an Local 49 apprentice

-To qualify to be considered for apprenticeship with local 49 you must be at
+Qualifications to be considered for apprenticeship with Local 49:

 outline directions for you to schedule the examination.

-- Take the exam in order qualify for apprenticeship you will have to take and pass an entrance examination that covers basic reading and math.
+- Take the exam.
+In order qualify for apprenticeship, you will have to take and pass an entrance examination that covers basic reading, math, and measurement.

-- You will need to bring a valid driver’s license and a copy of your official high school diploma or equivalent to the exam.
+- Bring a valid driver’s license and a copy of your official high school diploma, GED or equivalent to the exam.

 - Pass the exam and receive letter of eligibility for apprenticeship.

-- The letter of eligibility for apprenticeship that you can take with you to contractors offices.
+- The letter of eligibility for apprenticeship can be taken with you to contractors offices.

 - You will be provided with a list of signatory contractors.

-- Once you have been issued a letter of intent to hire from a signatory contractor you will be enrolled in local 49’s apprenticeship.
+- Once you have been issued a letter of intent to hire from a signatory contractor, you will be indentured into the Local 49 Apprenticeship program.

 - You will receive more information and training.